Top 10 Hindu Temples In Australia You Must Visit

 About Heena View All Posts

 A writer by both passion and profession, Heena Ganotra is "half agony, half hope" but all heart.
 And oh, she has been a book lover from the start!
 Her love for books is what convinced her to make a career in the wonderful world of words.
-She loves what she does and is out-and-out a satisfied soul with a wish to spread happiness like herpes.
+She loves what she does and is out-and-out a satisfied soul with a wish to spread happiness and kindness in abundance.
 Insight- Some say she is living the best life anyone could because she reads, writes, travels, and makes merry.
-They’re right because what else does one really need! 🙂
+They’re right because what else does one really need! :)